 In addition, a lower deductible will increase your premiums.
 Your deductible is the amount you’ll need to pay out of pocket when making an insurance claim after an accident.
 With a lower deductible, your insurance company will need to cover more expenses in the event of a claim.

-How To Reduce Your Auto Insurance Cost
+How To Reduce The Premiums On Your Car Insurance In Ontario

 Bundle with Home Insurance